 Between the ages of 15 and 18, an employee needs his parents' authorization to work with a maximum of thirty hours per month.
-Persons between the ages of 15 and 18 can work only if they have the above-mentioned authorization, during the schoolwork or after finishing it and provided it is light work that does not affect their health.
-Child labour below 15 years old is forbidden.
+Persons between the ages of 15 and 18 can work only if they have the above-mentioned authorization, after finishing schoolwork and provided it is light work that does not affect their health.